 13. Double up on walk-in enclosures

-As mentioned above, guest gates are a great way to increase happiness and make more money.
+As mentioned above, guest gates and airlocks are a great way to increase happiness and make more money.
 Personally, I found this to be one of the best Planet zoo tips to making big bucks quickly.